eamigo86/graphene-django-extras/README.md

     GroupSubscription = PersonSubscription.Field()
 ```

-Add your app schema into your project root schema:
+Add the app's schema into your project root schema:

 ```python
 # schema.py